 Why Should You Care About Lightning

 Protecting yourself against these threats takes preparation before the weather arrives so that when bad weather hits unexpectedly(like during hurricane season).
 If you’re worried about lightning striking your metal roof, don’t be.
 Metal roofs are a great choice for homes in areas with high lightning risk.
-They’re durable and long-lasting, so they can stand up to the elements year after year without needing replacement.
+They’re durable and long-lasting, so they can stand up to the elements year after year without needing a complete roof replacement.